-Easter is coming and one way we get our hearts and minds ready is through books.
+Easter is coming; books are one way we get our hearts and minds ready.
 Today I am going to share a list of my favorite books about Easter to help you get ready as well!Easter is coming and one way we get our hearts and minds ready is through books.
 Today I am going to share a list of my favorite books about Easter to help you get ready as well!
 Click To Tweet

 Why should you have books about Easter in your home?